-The good news is that the second doctor they saw in Mali seems to really care, really know what she’s doing, and is treating Rachida.
+The good news is that the second doctor they saw there seems to really care, really know what she’s doing, and is treating Rachida.
 And she can now see a little bit!
 I was skeptical at first, since they’d ask her to go get things she already knew the placement of and she’d be able to go and pick them up.
 I figured it was just a good memory.
 But then I/we started asking her to pick up things that she didn’t know the placement of, and though sometimes she couldn’t find them, sometimes she’d look around and you could tell when she saw it since she’d start heading that way.
 So her eyesight isn’t good, but it’s definitely better than any of us thought possible!

-Some more good news is that the doctor in Mali said that even though there is improvement, the treatment is not over.
+Some more good news is that the doctor there said that even though there is improvement, the treatment is not over.
 She’s supposed to come back at the end of the month for more treatment, and was told that she may continue to have appointments on and off for up to three years.
 That tells me that the doctor is actually serious about getting rid of the cancer, and not just making it “good enough” to give the family false hope.
 Thank you, God, for a good doctor!
 The treatment she is undergoing is some kind of chemotherapy laser that is applied directly into the eye.
 Don’t ask me how it works, but I’m sure if you looked it up online you could find out more details.

 There’s the update and a few pictures.
 (She is so ticklish that I got some good laughs and smiles out of her by tickling her!)
 Thank you for your prayers and please keep them coming.
 Her health and their eternal salvation are neither one guaranteed yet, but we see God working mightily.
 Thank you!